Bishop Elementary - Spanish Immersion

 Bienvenidos

 Welcome to Lincoln Spanish Immersion in Ypsilanti, Michigan.
 This unique educational opportunity is offered in Lincoln Consolidated Schools.
 It is the longest running program of its kind in Washtenaw County and one of the few language immersion programs in Michigan.
-We are proudly housed in Bishop Elementary School, home to Lincoln’s Multi-Age program which utilizes the HighScope model for curriculum delivery.
+We are proudly housed in Bishop Elementary School.

 Is this program right for my child?